What Did Costco Remove?

 What Is Golf Cart Insurance and Why Is It Important?

-Golf cart insurance protects owners from financial losses due to accidents, theft, vandalism, and liability claims involving their carts.
-It provides coverage for damages to both the golf cart and third parties, ensuring peace of mind whether you use your cart on a golf course, residential community, or public roads.
+Golf cart insurance safeguards owners against financial losses from accidents, theft, vandalism, and liability claims.
+It covers damages to both the cart and third parties, providing peace of mind whether the cart operates on private property, golf courses, or public roads.
+As golf carts become more versatile and street-legal, insurance is essential to avoid high out-of-pocket repair or legal costs.

 How Much Does Golf Cart Insurance Typically Cost?